It may be a blogger/millennial faux pass to admit, but I didn’t know much about Emma Gannon until recently.

 can appreciate the work that went into creating it.
 However, this book is disappointing all round.

-In Emma’s defence, she has always said this book is not guide, or a tool kit.
+In Emma’s defence, she has always said The Multi-Hyphen Method is not guide, or a tool kit.
 Even if the sub-title hints

 at it ever so slightly.
 Instead it can be best described as a brief history of work and thin tales of